jojozhuang/jojozhuang.github.io/_posts/2018-01-08-express-logging-with-morgan.md

 tags: [Morgan]
 ---

-> Introduce how to user Morgan for logging in express server.
+> Introduce how to use Morgan for logging in express server.

 ## 1. Morgan
 [Morgan](https://github.com/expressjs/morgan) is one of the most popular modules for logging in Node.js.
 It is used mostly as a middleware for logging HTTP requests.